Okolište (Neolithic site): Research

 The research was carried out in cooperation with the Roman-German Commission of the German Archaeological Institute in Frankfurt and the University of Bamberg and Kiel and the City Museum in Visoko.
 Geomagnetic prospecting clearly shows a greater number of protective ditches and showed a clearly visible structure of 54 houses.
 Their length ranges between 12 and 13 m, while the width varies between 6 and 8 m.
-Detailed measurements within individual houses have identified by a wall, multi-room divisions, and two furnaces in each house, which largely coincides with objects known in Neolithic settlement of Obre II.
+Detailed measurements within individual houses have identified, including walls, multi-room divisions, and two furnaces in each house, which largely coincides with objects known in Neolithic settlement of Obre II.

 During excavations, a total of 7 houses were discovered.
-Within a few houses, there were remains of stoves, ingle fireplaces, a large number of workshops, ornaments and workshops for making stone tools, and a large number of different pits.
-Most archaeological material found is ceramics.
-The ceramic pots with the contents of the ornaments and forms belong to the phase Butmir II and the lower phase of Butmir III (Hvar-Lisičići), that is dated from 4800 and 4700 BCE.
+Within a few houses, there were remains of stoves, single fireplaces, a large number of workshops, ornaments and workshops for making stone tools, and a large number of different pits.
+The majority of the archaeological material found consists of ceramics.
+The ceramic pots with the contents of the ornaments and forms belong to the phase Butmir II and the lower phase of Butmir III (Hvar-Lisičići), which dates back to 4800 and 4700 BCE.

 The results of the excavations and the geomagnetic survey allow the estimation of the number of houses and of the population size of Okolište.
 It is estimated that 200 houses existed at the same time in the earlier phase of the settlement.
-With the assumption that one household consisted of five individuals the number of inhabitants can be estimated at approximately 1000.
-Visoko basin could be home to roughly 3500 individuals that lived here which corresponds to a population density of 32 inhabitants per sq. km.
+With the assumption that each household consisted of an estimated five individuals, the number of inhabitants can be estimated at approximately 1000.
+Visoko basin could be home to roughly 3500 individuals who lived here, which corresponds to a population density of 32 inhabitants per sq. km.

 Food production in the Late Neolithic Visoko Basin and its surrounding area was based on a combination of agriculture and animal husbandry while hunting was of less importance.
 Cattle was of great importance to Neolithic population in Visoko basin.
 Agriculture in Okolište was based on grain cultivation dominated by emmer and einkorn, along with barley, millet and naked wheat.

 Within 1 km is another archaeological site Donje Moštre, which apart from neolithic culture, has Chalcolithic artifacts, from a period of Vučedol culture.